csgillespie/efficientR/main.md

 When we create a function we often want the function to give efficient feedback on the current state.
 For example, are there missing arguments or has a numerical calculation failed.
-There are three main techniques of communicating with the user.
+There are three main techniques for communicating with the user.

 ### Fatal errors: `stop()` {-}

 Fatal errors are raised by calling the `stop()`, i.e. execution is terminated.
 When `stop()` is called, there is no way for a function to continue.
 For instance, when we generate random numbers using `rnorm()` the first argument is the sample size,`n`.
-If the number of observations to return less than $1$, an error is raised.
+If the number of observations to return is less than $1$, an error is raised.
 When we need to raise an error, we should do so as quickly as possible; otherwise it's a waste of resources.
 Hence, the first few lines of a function typically perform argument checking.